jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 In this post we cover our peer-to-peer network server-side logic.
 In the end, you will have a working TCP server that listens and accepts connections and echoes back every message it receives.

-You will be able to connect and test it using `telnet`.
+When we're done, you'll be able to connect and test it using Telnet.

 ## Create the project

 Use [Mix]() to create a new project with the `--sup` flag, to generate an OTP application skeleton that includes a supervision tree and the `application` callback setup.
-For the sake of simplicity, I'll name this project "network":
+For the sake of simplicity, I'll name this project `network`:

 ```bash
 $ mix new network --sup